blitz-js/drafts/architecture.md

 2. Typescript types require a code watcher and compiler
 3. Extra code dependencies

-## GraphQL Ready
+## 8. Blitz is GraphQL Ready

 Although Blitz doesn't use GraphQL, all your Blitz queries and mutations can easily be used as GraphQL resolvers.

-## SSR?
+## 9. SSR?

-The initial Blitz announcement relied heavily on SSR as the method to absolve the developer from building an API and manually doing client-side data fetching.
+The initial Blitz announcement relied heavily on SSR.
 With the architecture in this RFC, SSR is no longer required or important.

 You have two choices for the initial visit to an authenticated page: (1) SSR or (2) Static page shell with dynamic data populated on the client.
 Once the first page is loaded in the browser, all subsequent pages are rendered client side, regardless of how the first visit was rendered.